Moulsford School FAQs

 Apple Free OTP - GET IT HERE

-Android Sophos Authenticator - GET IT HERE
+Android Google Authenticator - GET IT HERE

-Apple Sophos Authenticator - GET IT HERE
+Apple Google Authenticator - GET IT HERE

 So, what is 2FA / MFA?.